There’s no secret here: we’re not a good product partner for everyone. Nobody is, really.

 For a small product agency like Tapptitude (because 50 mobile product specialists is indeed a small to medium team), making sure that we only work with companies that we can really help is both a quality assurance objection (because we know that we can build awesome products where the context is right) and a way to make sure we’ll have an enjoyable time working together (because we have too little time to waste on relationships where we struggle to get along).

-What’s important for you to know about us before deciding to ask us ‘how much the product will cost’:
+What’s important for you to know before deciding to work with us

 Not a development house or a ‘coding factory’ that does the typical outsourcing things.
 Don’t expect us to be told what to code.
 That is not where we bring the value.
 Expect us to be very inquisitive about your entire business model and many times to challenge your core assumptions before deciding to doing stuff together.
 Expect us to look at your business in a holistic manner, not only at the product you decided to build (because we know that in most of the cases, the product itself it the simplest component in this dangerous game called innovation-focused startups).

 We have a lean startup mindset & agile processes

 And a team experienced in delivering lean products for startups that need to scale.
 We’ve worked a lot with founders and startups from all over the world and saw some of them grown but also saw the majority of them fail.
 We’ve seen the typical mistakes and hard-to-get-rid-of biases and patterns.
 On the other side, lean is a solid philosophy (with some methodological implications) that can help us people jump outside our weird circles of biases and major tendencies to imagine inexistent realities, by forcing us to state some hypotheses that can be tested practically.
 Then deploy testing experiments.